Rowing Coach Graves 1998-2013

 What inspired you to start the rowing program at UT?

-[I had been coaching at Northeastern] for 10 years when I heard about the Texas job and I decided it was a great opportunity.
+[I had been coaching at Northeastern] for 10 years when I heard about the Texas job, and I decided it was a great opportunity.
 [It was] a big state university that had a great number of young women with the potential to be good athletes who had never rowed before.
 That was my experience.
-My father and brother had rowed, but there wasn’t an opportunity for me as young woman until Title IX.
+My father and brother had rowed, but there wasn’t an opportunity for me as a young woman until Title IX.
 I liked the idea of having a big student body and a lot of walk-ons.
 We of course recruit now, but I wanted that.
 I was happy in Boston and at Northeastern, but I wanted to be in an environment like the one I was in when I started rowing.

 What are some benchmarks of the program during your tenure that you are proud of?